Eat Safe Brisbane

 Food businesses that achieve 3, 4 or 5 stars will be provided with promotional material that can be displayed in store.
 Refer to the Let Your Stars Shine brochure for recommendations for displaying these materials.

 Food business that have opted into this scheme can also use the Eat Safe Brisbane logo to promote your star rating and provide a competitive edge for your business.
+You can opt in by using the Application for Food Business Approvals online form.

 The Eat Safe Brisbane logo is a registered trademark of Brisbane City Council and protected by law under the Trade Marks Act 1995.
 Consequently, use of the trademark is subject to terms and conditions.